-As of October 15, 2019, FHA will allow financing on individual condo units.
+As of October 15, 2019, FHA will allow financing on a single-unit condominium.
 The practice is commonly called Spot Approval in the real estate and mortgage world.
 This refers to approving a loan for one condo unit that is part of a condo project not approved for FHA lending.

 Why Condos are Treated Differently

 The basic difference between a condo and a normal home deals with the land.
 When you buy a normal home, you are also buying the land together with the structure.
 This allows the owner to make changes to the home such as painting the exterior, adding vinyl or aluminum siding, or adding a garage, just to name a few examples.

 With a condo, a person may own an individual condo unit and then make payments to a Homeowner’s Association in order to have access and use of common areas.
 Examples of common areas could be a swimming pool, tennis court, exercise room, or meeting room.
 Because all of the individual unit owners are paying to use these areas, it restricts how an owner can make changes to the unit.

 The Homeowner’s Association has the legal right to foreclose on an individual owner if the fees do not get paid.
 This puts the mortgage lender in a bit of a risky situation.